DegateCommunity/Degate/README.md

 - Modules,
 - And much more...

-We dropped those functionalities from old Degate :
+We dropped those functionalities from old Degate:
 - Collaborative tracking of wires and vias.

 A lot of bugs were fixed in this newer version, and it should be a better base to improve Degate even more in the future.